-ignore_audit_errors Allow commands to be run even if sudoers cannot write to the audit log.
+ignore audit errors Allow commands to be run even if sudoers cannot write to the audit log.
 If enabled, an audit log write failure is not treated as a fatal error.
 If disabled, a command may only be run after the audit event is successfully written.
 This flag is only effective on systems for which sudoers supports audit logging, including FreeBSD, Linux, macOS, and Solaris.
-This flag is on by default. ignore_dot If set, sudo will ignore "." or "" (both denoting current directory) in the PATH environment variable; the PATH itself is not modified.
-This flag is off by default. ignore iolog errors Allow commands to be run even if sudoers cannot write to the I/O log (local or remote).
+This flag is on by default. ignore_dot If set, sudo will ignore "." or "" (both denoting the current directory) in the PATH environment variable; the PATH itself is not modified.
+This flag is off by default. ignore_iolog_errors Allow commands to be run even if sudoers cannot write to the I/O log (local or remote).
 If enabled, an I/O log write failure is not treated as a fatal error.
 If disabled, the command will be terminated if the I/O log cannot be written to.
-This flag is off by default. ignore_logfile_errors Allow commands to be run even if sudoers cannot write to the log file.
+This flag is off by default. ignore logfile errors Allow commands to be run even if sudoers cannot write to the log file.
 If enabled, a log file write failure is not treated as a fatal error.
 If disabled, a command may only be run after the log file entry is successfully written.
 This flag only has an effect when sudoers is configured to use file-based logging via the logfile setting.
 This flag is on by default. ignore local sudoers If set via LDAP, parsing of /etc/sudoers will be skipped.
-This is intended for Enterprises that wish to prevent the usage of local sudoers files so that only LDAP is used.
+This is intended for sites that wish to prevent the usage of local sudoers files so that only LDAP is used.
 This thwarts the efforts of rogue operators who would attempt to add roles to /etc/sudoers.
 When this flag is enabled, /etc/sudoers does not even need to exist.
-Since this flag tells sudo how to behave when no specific LDAP entries have been matched, this sudoOption is only meaningful for the cn=defaults section.
-This flag is off by default. ignore unknown defaults If set, sudo will not produce a warning if it encounters an unknown Defaults entry in the sudoers file or an unknown sudoOption in LDAP.
+Since this flag tells sudo how to behave when no specific LDAP entries have been matched, this sudoOption is only meaningful for the 'cn=defaults' section.
+This flag is off by default. ignore_unknown_defaults If set, sudo will not produce a warning if it encounters an unknown Defaults entry in the sudoers file or an unknown sudoOption in LDAP.
 This flag is off by default. insults If set, sudo will insult users when they enter an incorrect password.
 This flag is off by default.

 log_allowed If set, sudoers will log commands allowed by the policy to the system audit log (where supported) as well as to syslog and/or a log file.
 This flag is on by default.
 This setting is only supported by version 1.8.29 or higher. log_denied If set, sudoers will log commands denied by the policy to the system audit log (where supported) as well as to syslog and/or a log file.
 This flag is on by default.
-This setting is only supported by version 1.8.29 or higher. log file.
+This setting is only supported by version 1.8.29 or higher. log_exit_status If set, sudoers will log the exit value of commands that are run to syslog and/or a log file.
 If a command was terminated by a signal, the signal name is logged as well.
 This flag is off by default.